-It is the rule book for TV and radio stations and sets standards for programmes which broadcasters have to follow.
+It's the rule book for TV channels and radio stations and sets standards for programmes which broadcasters have to follow.

 The Code exists to protect viewers and listeners from harmful and offensive content but also ensures that broadcasters have the freedom to make challenging programmes.

-For example, broadcasters can transmit provocative material – even if some people consider it offensive – provided it is editorially justified and the audience is given appropriate information.
+For example, broadcasters can transmit provocative material – even if some people consider it offensive – as long as it’s editorially justified and the audience is given appropriate information.

 The Code came into force in May 2005 and was initially drawn up to replace the codes Ofcom had inherited from its predecessors – including the Broadcasting Standards Commission and the Independent Television Commission.

 It had to take into account the dramatic changes that had affected TV and radio.
 The UK was no longer a country with just four or five TV stations and the majority of homes now had access to many more digital TV and radio channels.

 The Code was drawn up following extensive research amongst viewers, listeners and broadcasters – and we received more than 900 responses to our public consultation.

 Since 2005 the Code has been revised a number of times.
 Ofcom has clarified rules around audience competitions and voting, amended rules on the broadcast of sexual material, and added new rules on product placement, and on hate speech and abusive content.
 In April 2017 certain sections of the Code were extended to cover BBC programmes.